rodrigowoulddo/iOSFixedHeaderList/README.md

 # iOS Fixed Header List
-iOS example app with fixed header and hidable view at top
+iOS example app with fixed header and hidable view at the top

 It looks like this: